-The Research Office is the central point of contact for researchers, research students, supervisors, managers and research agencies and will provide information and support for the administration and management of research and higher degrees by research (HDR) at CSU.
+The Office of Research Services and Graduate Studies is the central point of contact for researchers, research students, supervisors, managers and research agencies and will provide information and support for the administration and management of research and higher degrees by research (HDR) at Charles Sturt.

-The Research Office Faculty Liaison Officers are members of the Research Office and are embedded within each of the Faculties working closely with the Associate Dean Research, Sub-Dean Graduate Studies and Faculty Operations Team.
+The Office of Research Services and Graduate Studies Faculty Liaison Officers are members of the Office of Research Services and Graduate Studies and are embedded within each of the Faculties working closely with the Associate Dean Research, Sub-Dean Graduate Studies and Faculty Operations Team.

 The Graduate Studies Liaison Officers provide support for Higher Degree by Research students candidates within the Faculty, from the point of initial enquiry to completion of candidature.
 They are the first point of contact for HDR candidates and their supervisors on matters relating to candidature.
 A major part of their role is to ensure candidates have a rich doctoral experience within a supportive, vibrant and academic environment: